Cynthia E. Berry, Esq.

 Cynthia Berry, Esq., is the Managing Director for the Civil Justice Reform Group (CJRG).
-She brings to AMG and CJRG decades of legal and public policy experience including working extensively on tort reform issues at both the federal and state levels.
+She brings to Interel + AMG and CJRG decades of legal and public policy experience including working extensively on tort reform issues at both the federal and state levels.

-Cynthia came to AMG from Polsinelli PC, where she was a shareholder and member of the Public Policy Group and the Health Care Group.
+Cynthia came to Interel + AMG from Polsinelli PC, where she was a shareholder and member of the Public Policy Group and the Health Care Group.
 She is a respected advocate before Congress and the Administration and has represented trade associations, corporations, and hospital systems on a wide range of policy issues.

 Cynthia’s Capitol Hill experience began when she joined the staff of Senator Jon Kyl (R-AZ) during his tenure in the U.S. House of Representatives.
 She continued her advocacy work as Washington Counsel at the American Medical Association and as General Counsel and Managing Director at a Washington, DC public policy firm.